 This pill is available without prescription and it is available to women, including minors, at pharmacies and emergency rooms (ER), and in most clinics and women’s centers.

 The pill is free for young women under the age of 18 and for full-time students under the age of 25.
 The emergency oral contraception has no or few significant side effects and will not prevent future pregnancies.
-However, its use should be reserved for emergency situations.
+Since, its use should be reserved for emergency situations, other options could be considered afterward: oral contraception, condom.

 For more complete information, contact: